oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

     the client's ID at H-AS.
 Therefore, the browser receives a redirection (`303 See Other`) with a Location header pointing to `https://honest.as.example/authorize?response_type=code&client_id=7ZGZldHQ`
- 5. Now, the user authorizes the client to access her resources at H-AS.
+ 5. The user authorizes the client to access her resources at H-AS.
 H-AS issues a code and sends it (via the browser) back to the client.